openhab/openhab-docs/_addons_bindings/zwave/doc/eco/tiltzwave25_0_0.md

 |-------|-----------|
 | ON | Triggered |
 | OFF | Untriggered |

+**Note:** This channel is marked as deprecated so should not be used.

 ### Alarm (power)
 Indicates if a power alarm is triggered.